 Quality, Nutrition & High Standards

 Kenyon's Grist Mill is regularly inspected by the Rhode Island Department of Health and the FDA.
 This qualifies us to ship throughout the country and stand behind our products' excellence.
 Customers have sought Kenyon's products for generations because of our honesty, dependability, and high standards.
 We pride ourselves in doing business the right way and feel honored to be preserving a piece of Rhode Island's history.
 Kenyon's Grist Mill is always looking for new sources of locally grown grain, especially the rare crop of Rhode Island Flint Corn.
 Although we try very hard to purchase our grains as local as possible, it is also important to consider the farming methods used.
-As always, we do not use, or source grain with any additives, pesticides or preservatives.
+Our farmers source non-GMO seed and do no use pesticides.
+We do not use any additives or preservatives.
 If you are inquiring about an allergy, click here.

 Our Online Store & Popular Products: Johnny Cake Meal, Clam Cake Mix & More!

 We are best known for our genuine stone ground cornmeal, especially stone ground white cornmeal (or Johnny Cake Meal) to make Johnny Cakes.
 This traditional Rhode Island food dates back to the colonial time when Native American Indians introduced corn to the settlers.
 At first, they were known as "Journey Cakes".
 Settlers often took them along on their journeys.
 The "r" eventually got dropped and "Journey Cakes" became, "Johnny Cakes".